-Cheques made payable to The Cape Verde Experience and your holiday reference added to the reverse of the cheque along with your name and address.
+Cheques should be made payable to Cape Verde Experience and your booking reference added to the reverse of the cheque along with your name and address.

-Please quote your CVxxxxxx booking reference number on all bank transfer transactions.
+Please quote your booking reference number as the payment reference on all bank transfer transactions.

 If you have booked online or have received an email confirmation from us, the insurance policy will appear as a PDF link within your emailed invoice.
 If you receive a posted invoice, the insurance policy will be in the form of a booklet.
 In both cases your booking reference acts as the policy number and your invoice is the insurance certificate.